delfortrie/vyos-build-ami/README.md

 ## Operation

-Since there is no easy way to upload a disk image to AWS directly, the playbooks create a Debian Jessie instance and run a sequence of commands to create an EBS disk and unpack the
+Since there is no easy way to upload a disk image to AWS directly, the playbooks create a Debian Trixie instance and run a sequence of commands to create an EBS disk and unpack the
 VyOS image to it, emulating the installation procedure.

 ## Troubleshooting